ansys/pymapdl-reader/docs/source/user_guide/loading_results.rst

     - Nodal thermal strain
     - Various element results (see ``element_solution_data``)

-We're working on adding additional plotting and retrieval functions to the code If you would like us to add an additional result type to be loaded, please open an issue in `GitHub <https://github.com/akaszynski/pyansys>`_  and include result file for the result type you wish to load.
+This module will likely change or depreciated in the future, and you are encouraged to checkout the new Data Processing Framework (DPF) modules at `DPF-Core <https://github.com/pyansys/DPF-Core>`_ and `DPF-Post <https://github.com/pyansys/DPF-Post>`_ as they provide a modern interface to ANSYS result files using a client/server interface using the same software used within ANSYS Workbench, but via a Python client.

 Loading the Result File
 -----------------------
-As the ANSYS result files are binary files, the entire file does not need to be loaded into memory in order to retrieve results.
+As the MAPDL result files are binary files, the entire file does not need to be loaded into memory in order to retrieve results.
 This module accesses the results through a python object `result` which you can initialize with:

 .. code:: python

-    import pyansys
+    import ansys.mapdl.reader as pymapdl_reader
-    result = pyansys.read_binary('file.rst')
+    result = pymapdl_reader.read_binary('file.rst')

 Upon initialization the ``Result`` object contains several properties to include the time values from the analysis, node numbering, element numbering, etc.

-The `pyansys` module can determine the correct result type by reading the header of the file, which means that if it is an ANSYS binary file, `pyansys` can probably read it (at least to some degree.
+The ``ansys-mapdl-reader`` module can determine the correct result type by reading the header of the file, which means that if it is an MAPDL binary file, ``ansys-mapdl-reader`` can probably read it (at least to some degree.
 For example, a thermal result file can be read with

 .. code:: python

-    rth = pyansys.read_binary('file.rth')
+    rth = pymapdl_reader.read_binary('file.rth')

 Result Properties
 -----------------
 The properties of the ``Result`` can be quickly shown by printing the result file with:

 .. code:: python

-    >>> result = pyansys.read_binary('file.rst')
+    >>> result = pymapdl_reader.read_binary('file.rst')
     >>> print(result)
-    PyANSYS MAPDL Result file object
+    PyMAPDL Result file object
     Units       : User Defined
     Version     : 20.1
     Cyclic      : False